JaWitold/microBlockchain/readme.md

 - Docker Compose
 - Rust
 - Python 3
+    - yaml module (`pip3 install pyyaml`)
 - Node.js v18 or higher
+- Makefile (optional, commands specified in the Makefile can be run manually)

 *Please note that on Windows, it is recommended to run this application using WSL2 to ensure that all dependencies are properly configured.*

-To build and run the containers, you can use the included Makefile.
-First, navigate to the root directory of the project in your terminal.
-Then, run the following command:
+To successfully build and run the containers, ensure that Docker is running on your system.
+Open your terminal and navigate to the root directory of the project.
+From there, execute the following command using the provided Makefile:

 ``` bash
 make n=3